 Most time in the classroom will be spent observing and learning about the cultural differences in education systems; however, both students and teachers will occasionally ask you to teach.
 Suggestions for teaching materials include interactive games (ex.
 Down by the Banks), action songs (ex.
 The Hokey Pokey), dances, poems (ex.
 Peter Piper), stories (ex.
 Three Billy Goats Gruff), or other small lessons.

 Class 4 Students Participating in a Game

 Class 3 Student Playing with Clay

-Flights & Mansporta
+Flights & Transportation

 All flights, train rides, and other forms of transportation, to-and-from India and between cities, will be arranged and organized by CYAF staff.
-Payment will take place at a later date.